-Although apple trees are very beautiful, they belong in the open 'field' (free-standing) and not really on wall espaliers...
-Wire trellises such as the 0050 may be used to build free-standing trellises for one or more apple trees.
+Although apple trees are very beautiful, they actually belong in the open 'field' (free-standing) and not really on walls...
+Wire trellises like the 0050 may be used to build free-standing trellises for one or more apple trees.
 Most apple varieties are already demanding enough to cultivate 'in the open' and won't really benefit from a wall microclimate.
 Instead of using the extra heat to mature fast, they tend to lose their aroma and tanginess (acidity) and become susceptible to diseases or pests.
 If there is no other space in the garden, it is then worth it to try growing them as espaliers on the facade.

 (lat.: Malus domestica)